tridactyl/tridactyl/src/static/clippy/5-settings.md

 # Settings

-The Tridactyl settings are currently undergoing change; there will eventually be an `options` page where you can change and view these settings.
-For now, you can use `viewconfig [option]`.
-There's currently a small bug where we only show you your changed settings and not the rest of the defaults unless you specify the option exactly.

-Currently, you can view description of settings with `help [setting]`, and find their current value with `get [setting]`.
+You can view description of settings with `help [setting]`, and find their current value with `get [setting]`.
 You can set a setting with `set`, and reset it to default with `unset` (the command `reset` is only for resetting keybinds because it seemed like a good idea at the time). `bind [key] [command]` is a helper command that sets settings within nmaps.
+You can also use `viewconfig` to view all settings at once (but Tridactyl cannot run on the page that it opens).

 Here we will briefly summarise some of the main settings: